ERGeorgiev/eds-media-tools/README.md

 # Ed's Media Archiver

 A Windows tool that prepares your media files for long-term storage.
 Drop files or folders onto the `.exe` and choose how to process them - compress, standardize, fix dates, or all of the above.
+This app processes the dropped files directly and often will delete them as it creates new ones, so **BACKUP IS VERY IMPORTANT!**

 ![Demo](media/demo.png)